kubernetes/ingress-nginx/controllers/nginx/README.md

 NGINX provides the configuration option [ssl_buffer_size](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_buffer_size) to allow the optimization of the TLS record size.
 This improves the [Time To First Byte](https://www.igvita.com/2013/12/16/optimizing-nginx-tls-time-to-first-byte/) (TTTFB).
 The default value in the Ingress controller is `4k` (nginx default is `16k`);

+## Proxy Protocol

+If you are using a L4 proxy to forward the traffic to the NGINX pods and terminate HTTP/HTTPS there, you will lose the remote endpoint's IP addresses.
+To prevent this you could use the [Proxy Protocol](http://www.haproxy.org/download/1.5/doc/proxy-protocol.txt) for forwarding traffic, this will send the connection details before forwarding the acutal TCP connection itself.

+Amongst others [ELBs in AWS](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/enable-proxy-protocol.html) and [HAProxy](http://www.haproxy.org/) support Proxy Protocol.

+Please check the [proxy-protocol](examples/proxy-protocol/) example

 ## Exposing TCP services

 Ingress does not support TCP services (yet).
 For this reason this Ingress controller uses a ConfigMap where the key is the external port to use and the value is